Ali-Alinejad/OnlineShop-project/README.md

 ## Description

-Welcome to **Online shop**!
+Welcome to **Online shop demo**!
 This project is crafted to deliver an exceptional user experience by harnessing the power of modern web technologies, including **Tailwind CSS**, **NextUI**, and **Framer Motion**.
 Our aim is to create a responsive and visually stunning interface that significantly enhances user interaction.

 <br/>